Segundas partes también son buenas

-Segundas Partes Tambien Son Buenas ("Sequels are also good") is a 2002 album by Franco De Vita released on the Universal label.
+Segundas Partes Tambien Son Buenas ("Sequels are also good")is the eighth album by Franco De Vita released on New Years Day of 2002 on January 1, 2002 on Universal label.
 This was De Vita's only release for the company.
 On the CD, he re-recorded several of his earlier hits using different Latin music styles.
 The disc featured De Vita's first officially released recording of "Vuelve," a song he wrote that became a major hit for Ricky Martin.
 One new song, "Como Decirte No," was a hit on the Billboard Latin music charts for De Vita.